-The Dual AM Degree in Statistics and Data Science is offered only to students enrolled in a Ph.D. program at Penn.
+The Dual AM Degree in Statistics and Data Science (SDSD AM) is offered only to students enrolled in a Ph.D. program at Penn.
 Students pursuing more than one research master’s degree in passing to their Ph.D. should note: While some courses can count towards both a PhD and research master’s degree, no courses can count towards three or more degree programs at Penn.
 Penn Law, Medicine (Professional), Dental, or Vet school students will not be permitted to enroll in the program.
 The Master’s degree cannot be granted after the PhD is awarded.

 The Degree Requirements